[BLANK]

 Accession #: 20112419

-Credit: Collection of University Art Museum, University at Albany, State University of New York on behalf of The University at Albany Foundation , Gift of Estate of Gertrud Feininger
+Credit: Collection of University Art Museum, University at Albany, State University of New York on behalf of The University at Albany Foundation , gift of Estate of Gertrud Feininger

-Related Exhibition:
+Related Exhibitions:

 Double Play